jmcalves275/httphash/README.md

 Tool to make http requests and hash response

 # Description
 httphash makes parallel requests for a giver list of hosts.
-Theh tool requested address along with the MD5 hash of the response.
+The tool requested address along with the MD5 hash of the response.

 - httphash can do up to 10 parallel requests by default.